ZertoPublic/ZertoApiWrapper/docs/Get-ZASiteTopology.md

 PS C:\> Get-ZASiteTopology
 ```

-Retrieves a collection of Sites topology information structures for all the available user’s sites.
+Retrieves a collection of Sites topology information structures for all the available user's sites.

 ### Example 2
 ```powershell
 PS C:\> Get-ZASiteTopology -zOrgIdentifier "1234-5678-9012"
 ```

-Retrieves a collection of Sites topology information structures for all the available user’s sites within zOrgIdentifier "1234-5678-9012".
+Retrieves a collection of Sites topology information structures for all the available user's sites within zOrgIdentifier "1234-5678-9012".

 ## PARAMETERS